-Vontae Davis Quit Bills, Retired at Halftime vs Chargers, Lorenzo Alexander Says
+Vontae Davis Quit Bills, Retired at Halftime of Loss vs Chargers

 The 30-year-old veteran is a two-time Pro Bowler who spent the first three seasons of his career with the Miami Dolphins after they selected him in the first round of the 2009 NFL draft.

 Miami traded Davis to the Indianapolis Colts in 2012, and he played six campaigns with Indy before it released him last season.

-If Davis is indeed done as an NFL player, he will retire with 22 interceptions in 121 regular-season games.
+He retires with 22 interceptions in 121 regular-season games.

 Davis' absence will lead to increased work for Gaines, Lafayette Pitts and rookie fourth-round pick Taron Johnson across from White.